FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-43.md

 Today, Tephra Labs’ first product, Radius, has launched.
 Their mission is to onboard the next billion workers into web3 as a decentralized network that connects talented individuals and teams to the best projects in web3.

-In addition to the Filecoin grants, you can explore other Radius learning resources [here](https://bit.ly/radius-notion-home).
+In addition to the Filecoin grants, you can explore other Radius learning resources [on the Radius Notion page](https://bit.ly/radius-notion-home).

 ## Community